 How often do you get to see the finite detail of what your employees have contributed in different projects?
 Having visibility of what their peers recognize them for gives you insight into the specifics - the components of a presentation or report they prepared that you mightn’t have been aware of, or moments when they’ve stepped in and rescued a situation that isn’t part of their normal day job.

 The Reward Gateway SmartInsights Analytics Engine puts employee engagement analytics and reporting in the hands of the leaders who can influence change — your CEO can see at a glance the engagement levels in the business, and HR leaders can see what values are being lived out the most through real-time analytics on recognition activity.

 The awareness and understanding of your company values...

-If your employee reward and recognition program is set up so employees can recognize each other based on the company values they demonstrate, you’ll have an indication of which values your team places in high regard, and what their understanding of these values are.
+If your employee reward system is set up so employees can recognize each other based on the company values they demonstrate, you’ll have an indication of which values your team places in high regard, and what their understanding of these values are.